This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-Substitute chickpeas or baked cubed tofu for the chicken. - Different Meat:
+- Vegetarian: Substitute chickpeas or baked cubed tofu for the chicken.

-Chopped turkey would work, as would chopped cooked pork or cooked chicken.
-It doesn't have to be the rotisserie kind—chopped shrimp would work here too. - Different Herbs & Spices:
+- Different Meat: Chopped turkey would work, as would chopped cooked pork or cooked chicken.
+It doesn’t have to be the rotisserie kind—chopped shrimp would work here too.

-Tarragon or curry powder would work well. - Different Fruit:
+- Different Herbs and Spices: Tarragon or curry powder would work well.

-Golden raisins, cranberries, dried cherries, etc. - Different Nuts:
+- Different Fruit: Golden raisins, cranberries, dried cherries, etc.

-Chopped celery, chopped water chestnuts, etc. - Savory:
+- More Crunch: Chopped celery, chopped water chestnuts, etc.

 If you’ve made this Chicken Salad with Wild Rice, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.